hulyak/react-tutorial/docs/doc2.md

 - adding button with an `onClick` handler that invokes the `setItems` function of useState with an empty array.
 So, we can remove everything from our array.

 ![demo](../static/img/demo2.gif)

+Create a new component name it `Recipe.js`, pass recipe as a prop.
+Map over the recipes from `FoodRecipe.js`

+Pass props from `recipes` state to `Recipe.js` component